Back to Blog

 Clear the Clutter: Delete in Batches

-Clear the Clutter: Delete in Batches, NetusAI
+Clear the Clutter: Delete in Batches, TweetStormAI

 You’ve tagged the reds, now it’s time to let them go.
 If you only have a handful, deleting them one by one is fine.
 Got dozens (or hundreds)?
 Use a quicker method so you’re not stuck clicking into next week.